HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 ) }}

 {# TODO(authors): Changed Simon's quote to a paraphrase, since it's not clear which part is verbatim.
 If there's a quote, let's wrap it in quotes.  #}
 Fewer pages land in quirks mode.
 In 2016, that number was at [around 7.4%](https://discuss.httparchive.org/t/how-many-and-which-pages-are-in-quirks-mode/777).
 At the end of 2019, we observed [4.85%](https://twitter.com/zcorpan/status/1205242913908838400).
 And now, we're at about 3.97%.
-This trend, to paraphrase [Simon Pieters](./contributors#zcorpan) in his review of this chapter, seems indeed clear and encouraging.
+This trend, to paraphrase [Simon Pieters](./contributors#zcorpan) in his review of this chapter, seems clear and encouraging.

 Although we lack historic data to draw the full development picture, "meaningless" `div`, `span`, and `i` markup has pretty much [replaced](#top-elements) the `table` markup we've observed in the 1990s and early 2000s.
 While one may question whether `div` and `span` elements are always used without there being a semantically more appropriate alternative, these elements are still preferable to `table` markup, though, as during the heyday of the old web, these were seemingly used for everything but tabular data.

 Elements per page and element types per page stayed roughly the same, showing [no significant change](#element-diversity) in our HTML writing practice when compared to 2019.
 Such changes may require more time to manifest.

 Proprietary product-specific elements like `g:plusone` (used on 17,607 pages in the mobile sample) and `fb:like` (11,335) have almost disappeared after still being [among the most popular ones](../2019/markup#products-and-libraries-and-their-custom-markup) last year.
 However, we observe more [custom elements](#custom-elements) for things like Slider Revolution, AMP, and Angular.
-Elements like `ym-measure`, `jdiv`, and `ymaps` are still prevalent.
+Elements like `ym-measure`, `jdiv`, and `ymaps` are also still prevalent.
 What we imagine we're seeing here is that, under the sea of slowly changing practices, HTML is very much being developed and maintained, as authors toss deprecated markup and embrace new solutions.

 We're leaving this open to you.
 What are your observations?
 What has caught your eye?
 What do you think has taken a turn for the worse, and what has improved?
 [Leave a comment](https://discuss.httparchive.org/t/2039) to share your thoughts!